thiago-figueredo/backend-challenge-biztrip/README.md

 ## Other Options

-#### If you don't want start application manually, you can update .env file and run start.sh.
+#### If you don't want start application manually, you can create .env file with the information of mysql database and run start.sh.

 ```bash
 ./start.sh "your root password"